Data-driven estimation of system norms via impulse response: Norm estimation by impulse response

 the following matrix relation is obtained:

-It should be noted that, in \eqref{eqA:GM}, matrix $G_M$ represents the terms of the system's impulse response and that its multiplication with the input vector $U_M$ results in the convolution operation, truncated at $M$ elements.
-From the assumption that $M$ is sufficiently high, it can be said that matrix $G_M$ characterizes IR $g(k)$ and, consequently, system $G$.
+It should be noted that, in \eqref{eqA:GM}, matrix $G_M$ represents the terms of the system's impulse response, in the form of a Toeplitz matrix, and that its multiplication with the input vector $U_M$, truncated at $M$ elements, results in the output vector $Y_M$.
+From the assumption that $M$ is sufficiently high, it can be said that matrix $G_M$ characterizes the IR $g(k)$ and, consequently, system $G$.

 The characterization of system $G$ in a matrix form, represented by $G_M$, allows the use of some matrix properties, as it is the case of the induced norm, \cite[A.5]{Skogestad&Postlethwaite:2005}:

 where the subscript $i$ stands for induced.
 In short, $\norm{G_M}_{ip}$ is a form of representing the gain of the system $G$ considering a set of possible input signals $U_M$.
 Among the possible induced norms, the induced-2 norm can be highlighted: